dadhi/DryIoc/CONTRIBUTING.md

 Before sending a Pull Request, please build solution with `build.bat` located in the root folder.

-It will build all projects, run unit tests, and create NuGet packages.
+It will build all projects for __all platforms__ in Release configuration, run unit tests, and create NuGet packages.
 Make sure that there are no project build errors or failing tests.

-### Develop in Visual Studio 2017
+### Develop in Visual Studio 2017+

-- Open `DryIoc.sln` solution and re-build it.
+Open `DryIoc.sln` solution and re-build it.
 If something is failing, you may try to close VS, open command line and run `dotnet clean`, then `build.bat` in solution folder, open VS and try to build again.

-- Projects in solution multi-target multiple platforms, e.g. `DryIoc` targets 6+ platforms which makes it slower to build.
-To speedup development you may:
-    -  Set `<DevMode>true</DevMode>` to `true` in `Directory.Build.props` file in solution root folder.
-This setting will set projects to target a single platform: `.Net Standard` for libraries and `.Net Core` for tests.
+__Note:__ Projects in the solution multi-target multiple platforms, e.g. `DryIoc` targets 6+ platforms which makes it slower to build.
+To speedup the development DryIoc has `<DevMode>true</DevMode>` MSBuild proprerty set to `true` in `Directory.Build.props` file in the solution root folder.
+This setting minimizes the number of platforms to target.
+That's why you need to run `build.bat` to test your work on all platforms.
-    -  Re-build solution as described in step 1.
-    -  **Don't forget** to set `<DevMode>false</DevMode>` back to `false` when publishing your changes.

 __Productivity hint:__ Usually I am using [NCrunch](http://www.ncrunch.net/) to build and run tests continuously, to get an immediate feedback, quickly find regressions, and generally experiment with code.

 ### Develop in Visual Studio Code

-It is possible to develop and even run tests (via plugin) in VS Code, but only with `<DevMode>true</DevMode>` set to `true` in `Directory.Build.props` file in solution root folder.
+It is possible to develop and even run tests (via plugin) in VS Code.